Ionized gas kinematics and chemical abundances of low-mass star-forming galaxies at $z\sim 3$: Data and sample selection

 \subsubsection{MOSFIRE spectroscopy}

 From the parent sample of CIII] emitters selected in VANDELS survey with reliable spectroscopic redshift, we cross-match with the catalog of sources in the NIRVANDELS survey \citep{Cullen2021}.
-This is a Keck/MOSFIRE VANDELS follow-up survey for 35 sources at 2.95 $\leq z \leq$ 3.8 and 10 sources at 2.09 $\leq z\leq$ 2.61.
-The slitwidth was 0.7'', yielding a spectral resolution of $\sim$ 3650 in H and $\sim$3600 in K band, respectively.
+This is a Keck/MOSFIRE VANDELS follow-up survey for 35 sources at 2.95 $\leq z \leq$ 3.8 and 10 sources at 2.09 $\leq z\leq$ 2.61. {The details of the observations and the data reduction are described in \cite{Cullen2021}.} The slitwidth was 0.7'', yielding a spectral resolution of $\sim$ 3650 in H and $\sim$3600 in K band, respectively.
 19 galaxies in NIRVANDELS {show S/N $> 3$ in CIII]}.
-Two objects were discarded because they do not show optical emission lines, in particular [OIII].
+Two objects were discarded because they do not show optical emission lines, particularly [OIII].
 Our final C3-VANDELS sample contains 17 galaxies in both CDFS and UDS fields.

-To build our sample of VUDS galaxies we use the public available MOSDEF survey \citep{Kriek2015} which is also a Keck/MOSFIRE survey that comprises NIR spectra of $\sim$1500 K-band selected galaxies targeted to lie within three distinct redshift intervals 1.37 $\leq z\leq$1.70, 2.09 $\leq z\leq$2.61 and 2.95 $\leq z\leq$3.80. {The 0.7''-width slit results in a spectral resolution of R= 3000 for J band.
+To build our sample of VUDS galaxies, we use the publicly available MOSDEF survey \citep{Kriek2015} which is also a Keck/MOSFIRE survey that comprises NIR spectra of $\sim$1500 K-band selected galaxies targeted to lie within three distinct redshift intervals 1.37 $\leq z\leq$1.70, 2.09 $\leq z\leq$2.61 and 2.95 $\leq z\leq$3.80. {The details of the observations and the data reduction are described in \cite{Kriek2015}.}{ The 0.7''-width slit results in a spectral resolution of R= 3000 for J band.
 For H and K bands, the resolution is the same as in the NIRVANDELS survey}.
-The MOSDEF survey covers well studied HST extragalactic legacy fields by the CANDELS and 3D-HST surveys: AEGIS, COSMOS, GOODS-N, GOODS-S and UDS.
-We crossmatch the MOSDEF and our VUDS parent sample catalogues to increase the number of galaxies.
+The MOSDEF survey covers well-studied HST extragalactic legacy fields by the CANDELS and 3D-HST surveys: AEGIS, COSMOS, GOODS-N, GOODS-S, and UDS.
+We crossmatch the MOSDEF and our VUDS parent sample catalogs to increase the number of galaxies.
 We prioritized galaxies with S/N CIII]$>3$ and with [OIII] detected.
 We ended up with a subsample of 11 galaxies in the COSMOS and ECDFS fields.